hirengondhiya/HirenGondhiya_T1A1/README.md

 **For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.**

 **Conduct research into a case study of ONE of the ethical issues you have chosen discuss how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.
 200 - 400 words for each ethical issue**
+---
+dd
 # Q8
 **Explain control flow, using an example from the Ruby programming language	100**
+---
+Control flow is the facility provided by Ruby language to control which part of the code would run based on a specific logical condition.

 # Q9
 **Explain type coercion	100**

 # Q10
 **Describe the data types recognised by the Ruby programming language.
 In your description you should give example code which uses each data type, and include the name of the Ruby classes which represent each data type.
 100**
+---

 # Q11
 **Here’s the problem: "There is a restaurant serving a variety of food.
 The customers want to be able to buy food of their choice.
 All the staff just quit, how can you build an app to replace them?">**